 The Food Bank is working closely with our partner food pantries to establish food pantry locations and hours focused exclusively on serving our senior clients.
 We’re excited to see this program grow over the next several months.

-Through the Senior Nutrition and Wellness program (formerly Commodity Supplemental Food Program/CSFP), the Food Bank of Northern Nevada provides a monthly box of nutritious food to low-income seniors 60 years and over.
+Through the Senior Nutrition and Wellness Program (SNWP), the Food Bank of Northern Nevada provides a monthly box of nutritious food to low-income seniors 60 years and over.
 Boxes are distributed at more than 40 locations across Reno, Sparks, and rural northern Nevada.
 Program participants are provided with a box of supplemental food items, which may include canned meat; vegetables; fruit; cereal, pasta, rice, or potatoes; evaporated or dry milk; dry beans or peanut butter; and American cheese each month.
-View the Nutrition in the Commodity Supplemental Food Program Food Package flyer for nutrition information and tips.
+View the USDA’s Nutrition in the Commodity Supplemental Food Program Food Package flyer for nutrition information and tips.

-Seniors who do not meet the income guidelines set forth for CSFP may attend distributions to receive a similar box of pantry staples through the Food Bank’s Senior Box program.
-Guests visiting the CSFP/Senior Box distributions are also able to access fresh fruits and vegetables while picking up their monthly box.
+Guests visiting the SNWP/Senior Box distributions are also able to access fresh fruits and vegetables while picking up their monthly box.

 View the Senior Nutrition & Wellness (formerly CSFP) Distribution Schedule: